Do your tweens and teens spend hours a day looking at screens? They’re not alone.

 Boys and girls differed the most on gaming.
 In the survey, 70 percent of boys aged 8-18 said they enjoyed video gaming a lot, while only 23 percent of girls did.
 Girls placed listening to music at the top of their list.

 Researchers found that lower-income youth spend nearly two more hours with entertainment screen media each day than those from higher-income households.
-For example, tweens from lower-income homes average 5:49 of screen media per day, compared to 3:59 for those from higher-income homes.
+For example, tweens from lower-income homes average 5:49 of screen media per day.
+In comparison, that number is 3:59 for those from higher-income homes.

 The percentage of tweens and teens who use computers daily for homework has more than doubled.
-In 2019, 59 percent of teens did homework on a computer every day, compared with 29 percent just four years ago.
+In 2019, 59 percent of teens did homework on a computer every day.
+In comparison, that number was 29 percent just four years ago.
 The survey documented an ongoing “homework gap,” with lower-income teens spending less time using a computer for homework and more time doing homework on a phone than their higher-income peers.

-Researchers found that just over half of teens (51 percent) still read for fun at least once a week—though nearly a third of teens do so less than once a month
+Researchers found that just over half of teens (51 percent) still read for fun at least once a week.
+However, nearly a third of teens do so less than once a month

 Screen media use continues to be dominated by watching television shows and videos, playing games, and using social media; use of digital devices for making art, creating music, coding, or writing remains minimal.
-Despite the promises and prevalence of digital devices, the majority of young people devote very little time to creating their own content— just 2 percent of screen use among tweens and 3 percent among teens.
+Despite the promises and prevalence of digital devices, the majority of young people devote very little time to creating their own content.
+Content creation accounts for just 2 percent of screen use among tweens and 3 percent among teens.
 However, nearly two-thirds of tweens and teens said they “often or sometimes” watch videos about how to build, make, or do something they are interested in.

 Are These Media Habits a Sign of the (Modern) Times?